JenStrong/CV/README.md

 *Produce Capture Institute Specialist* <br>

 Assisted in researching and developing new methods of redirecting agricultural surplus into the hunger relief network.
 My main project included assisting in the implementation of a produce bagging system that moved 2.5 million pounds of potatoes into the hands of hunger relief agencies across the United States.
 Video clip of project can be found <a href="https://www.youtube.com/watch?v=Jd0iexBwSqAhere">here</a>.

+# <a id="education"></a>Education

+#### <a href="https://makers.tech/">Makers Academy</a> (May 2018 - August 2018)

+Maker's Academy is a 16-week coding bootcamp focused on teaching students the fundamentals of web development.
+In addition to learning the technical aspects of programming, the course also focuses on industry best practices including TDD, Pair Programming, and XP values.

+- Languages: Ruby, Javascript, SQL, HTML/CSS <br>
+- Web Frameworks: Sinatra, Rails, ExpressJS <br>
+- Testing Frameworks: RSpec, Capybara, Jasmine

+#### <a href="https://www.stthomas.edu/">University of St. Thomas</a> (September 2010 - May 2014)

+- Bachelor of Science, International Economics
+- GPA: 3.8/4.0 scale
+- Varsity athlete: Cross Country + Track and Field

 # <a id="interests"></a>Interests
 - Technology for social change